 With the growing business opportunities in the EU, International Bank Account Numbers (IBANs) are extensively used by new and established business owners to easily send and receive money within Europe and other countries.
 Since they offer an easy method for transferring money between countries, they are often the only thing needed to complete money transfers quickly.
 This has greatly contributed to the rapid growth of businesses and the ease of international trade.

-The best thing about an EU IBAN is that it means you don't have to worry about moving to the EU to open an EU bank account!
-By choosing to open a account for your business with a financial provider that offers EUR IBANs, you can do business in the EU remotely making and taking payments like a local.
+By choosing to open a account for your business with a financial provider that offers EUR IBANs, you can do business in the EU, making and taking payments.
 In this blog, let’s get you acquainted with what exactly is an IBAN account and how you can easily get one for your business.

 Why were IBAN Numbers created?

 The EU IBAN (or EUR IBAN) was designed to ease international money transfers and enable business owners to run an international business with faster and easier access to funds.
-It was originally adopted to facilitate payments between Eurozone banks, but now it is used in 70+ countries.
+It was originally adopted to facilitate payments between Eurozone financial institutions, but now it is used in 70+ countries.

-IBANs are separate from your bank account number and sort code and contain a combination of the account holder's information, the country where your bank is and other bank-related details.
+IBANs are separate from your account number and sort code and contain a combination of the account holder's information, the country where your account is and other related details.
 Note that, an IBAN can only be used to make and receive payments and can't be used for any other purposes, like withdrawing money.

 What's an EU IBAN Number?

 An EU IBAN is a standard format for bank account numbers.
-It's used by banks in the European Union to identify bank accounts for the purposes of international payments.
+It's used by financial institutions in the European Union to identify accounts for the purposes of international payments.
 An EU IBAN consists of up to 34 characters, including the country code, two check digits, and the basic bank account number.

 How do IBANs work?

-When you are sending money to someone in another country, it’s important that you have their correct bank account number.
+When you are sending money to someone in another country, it’s important that you have their correct account number.
 If you don't, your money won’t reach its destination and the recipient won't be able to access it.
 With an IBAN, this isn't a problem as the system knows where your money needs to go and how much should be transferred.
-IBAN numbers are run through the payments system used by your bank and are not shared with other banks.
-Banks verify the numbers and letters through their database and then the system will approve your and the recipient's account information.
+IBAN numbers are run through the payments system used by your financial services provider and are not shared with other institutions.
+Each institution verifies the numbers and letters through their database and then the system will approve your and the recipient's account information.
 If it gets approved, your transaction takes place.

 How do you get an EU IBAN?

-You can get an EU IBAN from any bank that offers banking services in the European Union.
-To get an EU IBAN, you'll need to go through the usual application process with banks or financial service providers.
+You can get an EU IBAN from any provider that offers financial services in the European Union.
+To get an EU IBAN, you'll need to go through the usual application process with these financial service providers.

-Step 1: Choose a suitable service provider or a bank.
-If you are a small business owner, a high-risk business or a new business owner, there’s a possibility that you might face challenges when trying to open an account with traditional banks.
+Step 1: Choose a suitable service provider .
+If you are a small business owner, a high-risk business or a new business owner, there’s a possibility that you might face challenges when trying to open an account with traditional institutions.
 That's when you can try financial service providers like wamo, N26, Payoneer.
 They are much faster and cheaper and provide a holistic financial solution for your business needs.

 Step 2: Apply for your account and submit the required documents.
 Here are some of documents that providers usually ask for: